WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

 - Changed readme info in scr folder: added "Validation" section for breast cancer, school marks, python; removed "results" section, logwine2 and logwine3 for now
 - added python implementation of logistic regression
 - added marks.csv in resources, added marks txt file in src/dataset folder

+### 01-05-2019
+Classes Update
+  - created /ai directory to hold machine learning classes.
+This moves all methods out of the main class we had before and organizes them into other classes that we use based on their function.
+  - preprocessing: contains methods useful for loading in the data, train/test split, feature scaling
+  - models: contains the logistic regression model (gradient descent)
+  - metrics: contains methods useful for evaulating accuracy of model's predictions
+  - made MachineLearn.java: this is the main class to run the program now.
+It would be necessary to import the /ai classes first.
+  - added deprecated folder to move our old version into (serves as a "backup" in case this version goes wrong somehow)
+  - readme description in src directory made more clearer, and added instructions on how to run the program.
+  - readme description in resources edited to be more clearer